tiffany-elizabeth-gh/tracemyroute/README.md

 Python 3.10 or higher.
 This is essential as certain libraries may not be available or compatible with older versions.
 (Note: this code was built in a python3.12 environment but also test ran on a python3.10 environment.)

 ### Python Libraries:
-- Flask
+- flask
-* Folium
+* folium
-+ IPInfo - See API Requirements below for important set up information
++ iPInfo - See API Requirements below for important set up information
-- Requests
+- requests
-* Markupsafe
+* markupsafe
-+ Pandas
++ pandas
-- Cachelib
+- cachelib
-* Numpy
+* numpy

 You can install the required libraries using the following command in your terminal or command prompt accessing the requirements.txt:
 ##